Please note that it is important to follow the steps as they are presented below:

 - Complete Free Application for Federal Student Aid (FAFSA).

-- Complete the NYS APTS Application.
+- Complete the NYS Aid for Part-Time Study (APTS) Application.

 - Review your Student Aid Report (SAR).
 Make any corrections that are necessary.